JustinData/GA-WDI-Work/w05/Aby/blabber/project.md

 User stories:

 1.)
-A user a "broadcast" message to all friends.
+A user can create a post.
 2.)
-A user reads messages from friends.
+A user can delete their account.
 3.)
-A user can see their own old messages.
+A user can see their own old posts.

 Obstacles:

 1.)
 Overcoming fatigue.

+10/24/13

+Scope: Build out features so that users can add friends and send messages to them.

+1.)
+User can find other users by name since email addresses can be obscure.